 Their hands reached out timidly at first, the anxious looks on their faces prompting us to reveal that these were gifts for them.
 Instantly, their smiles shone brighter than the sun when we told them we were here to serve them, to appreciate their work.
 We shared laughs, took pictures, and connected not on the basis of language, politics, or race, but on pure humanity.

 As I reflect on this experience now, I realize that it is the human aspect of such service events that makes them so powerful.
 As the famous American novelist, Herman Melville, put it, “We cannot live for ourselves.
 A thousand fibers connect us with our fellow man.”
 Here in Oman, Shurooq and her team of volunteers have realized Melville’s words.
 With water bottles in hand, smiling faces, and compassion in their hearts, the volunteers of ICareOman have made a difference here in Muscat by connecting with the oft-overlooked laborers through 10,000 cooling, pure fibers of appreciation.

 Husain Bawany lives in Rochester NY and studies medicine at the University of Rochester.
 He is also a Gandhi Service Fellow and active in the interfaith community in Rochester.
-He is currently traveling abroad in Muscat, Oman.
+He is currently studying Arabic in Muscat, Oman.

 By Matthew Townsend

 When I was around 10 years old, my parents finally yielded to my persistent requests for a television of my own.
 It was a small unit by today’s standards – perhaps 19 inches – and it was granted with a stern warning: if my grades slipped, the TV would go.